grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.kafka.md

 If the `include_all_topics` argument is `true`, `otelcol.receiver.kafka` maintains a full set of metadata for all topics rather than the minimal set that has been necessary so far.
-Including the full set of metadata is more convenient for users, can consume a substantial amount of memory if you have many topics and partitions.
+Including the full set of metadata is more convenient for users but can consume a substantial amount of memory if you have many topics and partitions.

 Retrieving metadata may fail if the Kafka broker is starting up at the same